LispCookbook/cl-cookbook/getting-started.md

 You just evaluated Lisp code in a REPL, congratulations.
 Of course, you'll want to write code to a `.lisp` file.

 Use `sbcl --load myfile.lisp` to load, compile and run this file.
-After the top-level commands were run, the Lisp doesn't exit and it gives you a REPL, so you can keep working.
+After the top-level commands were run, the Lisp process doesn't exit and it gives you a REPL, so you can keep working.

 <!-- xxx: "compile" must be puzzling since this doesn't create a binary. -->